 Traveling with children can be daunting.
-After over a decade of air travel with infants, toddlers, and now a teen and tween, here are my top tips for flying with kids.
+After almost two decades of air travel with infants, toddlers, and teens, here are my top tips for flying with kids.

 Before you Fly